top of page

 Spending Time in Nature to Calm the Mind

-Nature has a calming effect on the brain.
-Studies show that even short periods outdoors can lower cortisol levels, the hormone linked to stress.
-On Earth Day, take a walk in a local park, sit by a lake, or explore a nature trail.
+On Earth Day, consider taking a walk in a local park, sitting by a lake, or exploring a nature trail.
 The sights, sounds, and smells of the outdoors help ground your thoughts and bring a sense of peace.

 • Notice details: Observe leaves, flowers, or birds without judgment.
-This practice encourages mindfulness and reduces anxiety.
+This encourages mindfulness and reduces anxiety.

 Gardening is another hands-on way to connect with the earth and nurture life.
 It can be as simple as planting flowers in pots or starting a small vegetable patch.
 The physical activity involved helps release endorphins, improving mood and reducing symptoms of depression.